 - Android: Android is the only platform where you have ample choices within brands as well as their models.

-- Windows: If you opt for Windows platform, you have a choice from among the various models in Nokia Lumia series.
-HTC and some other companies had also introduced a few Windows phones but have discontinued it due to lack of response from the consumers.
-Its bette hr to avoid Windows OS as it is not hit anymore.
+- Windows: If you opt for Windows platform, you have a choice from among the various models in Microsoft Lumia series.
+HTC, HP and some other companies had also introduced a few Windows phones but have discontinued it due to lack of response from the consumers.
+Its better to avoid Windows OS as it is not common anymore.

 All the other operating systems have miserably failed to survive in this highly competitive arena.
 Blackberry OS, Firefox, Symbian, Asha, Tizen, etc are a few operating systems rejected by the masses.